jhucsf/fall2022/assign/assign04.md

 `real` will indicate the amount of time that elapsed between when the program started and exited, which is a pretty good measure of how long the sorting took.
-You *should* see that decreasing the threshold decreased the total time.
+You *should* see that decreasing the threshold decreased the total time, although depending on the number of CPU cores available, eventually a point of dimimishing returns will be reached.

 In your `README.txt`, write a brief report which